Yolinux.com

 CREATE TABLE AS creates a table and fills it with data computed by a

-SELECT command.
-The table columns have the names and data types asso-
+table columns have the names and data types associated with the output

 CREATE TABLE AS bears some resemblance to creating a view, but it is